 Scheduling

 A tab on the User Console that enables a user to manage schedules (edit, create, delete, pause, etc).
-Formerly called the "Workspace" or "My Workspace".

 Security Back End

 A repository of usernames, passwords, and roles.
 The repository can be a flat file, an RDBMS accessed via JDBC, or a directory server accessed via LDAP.